nwarder/exercises/drip-campaign-ui.md

 Project Requirements
 --------------------

-* Create a frontend to build a drip campaign and attach one to many *steps*
+* Create a frontend to build a "Drip Campaign", connecting one to many "Drip Campaign Steps"
 * Must be interactive
   * Create steps
   * Update steps